 Example 2 - Number to Text

-The opposite scenario also happens regularly, where the list/array is in text format but the value you want to look up is a number.
-I’m using the exact same data as I did in Example 1, except now the year is stored as text (again, note the green visual indicator in Column A’s values.
+The opposite scenario also happens regularly, where the list/array is in text format but the value I want to look up is a number.
+I'm using the same data as I did in Example 1, except now the year is stored as text (again, note the green visual indicator in Column A's values).
 In cell E3, I have a year in number format.
 If I do the usual VLOOKUP formula, I get an #N/A, but I cannot use a VALUE( ) formula to fix this one.

 How to fix